npg70/galbreath-old/sources/campbeltown-whisky-an-encyclopaedia.md

 ## Pages 76-77

-Extensive notes on John Galbraith
+Extensive notes on [John Galbraith](/people/galbraith-john-1809.md), founder of Scotia Distillery and Provost of Campbeltown 1860-66:

 > His Galbraith family was not of native Kintyre stock,
 > but descended from 17th century Lowland settlers.
 John's